bbangcong/stats220/README.md

 Hello!
 This repo is for **STATISTICS 220**.

 ### About Me
- - I'm majoring in *Bachelor of Science (BSc)* majoring in Geographic Information Science.
+ 1. I'm majoring in *Bachelor of Science (BSc)* majoring in Geographic Information Science.
- - Second Year
+ 2. I like fossicking, art, architecture and films/series.

- ### My Interests
+ ### On Github
- 1. Collecting rocks, crystals etc.
+ - Follow
- 2. Films and TV series
+ - Watch
- 3. Art
+ - ⭐